yoonalimsuwan/STANDARD-ONE/README.md

 ---

 STANDARD ONE is more than a toolbox — it is a new paradigm for differentiable, multi‑paradigm physics.
 Together with YANG MILLS MASS GAP (ONE), it opens a path to solving the deepest problems of nature using the full power of modern machine learning and statistical inference.

+Thanks be to the Father, the Son, and the Holy Spirit, for the grace of Lord Jesus Christ, Mother Mary, Lord Buddha, Guan Yin Bodhisattva, Master Daozhi, Confucius, the Immortal Pae Kow, and Mr. Xi Jinping.

+"I love Lim Yoona, Zhou Ye, Karina from aespa, Jessica from Girls' Generation, Zhao Lusi, Nana from After School, and Jiyeon Tara.
+​Love Ju Jingyi, Wang Churan, Lu Yuxiao, and Bao Shangen.
+​I love Zhang Linghe, Bai Jingting, Lee Jae-jin, Mark, Tance, Green, Noey, Jam, and Irene."